Overcoming Emetophobia (Vomit Phobia) with a CBT Therapist

 If you struggle with severe emetophobia and are not willing to try counselling, you may want to meet with your doctor or a psychiatrist and discuss the possibility of starting medication.
 Some people will need a combination of mental health counselling and medication.

-Tips for Managing Vomit Phobia
+Tips for Managing Emetophobia

 In addition to seeking professional help, there are also several things that people with emetophobia can do to manage their anxiety and fear.
 These may include: